20 Dec 2018 11:25:00Chisinau 20 December 2018

 In April 2014, the European Union (EU) and the Council of Europe (CoE) agreed in a Statement of Intent that targeted cooperation activities with Armenia, Azerbaijan, Georgia, Republic of Moldova, Ukraine and Belarus - the EU’s Eastern Partnership countries - would be implemented under a ‘Programmatic Cooperation Framework’ (PCF) - renamed the Partnership for Good Governance (PGG) in June 2017.

 This co-operation programme has two successive phases (PGG I 2015-2018 and PGG II 2019-2021) and aims to strengthen the capacity of Eastern Partnership countries, which are member States of the Council of Europe with the exception of Belarus; to implement domestic reforms to bring them closer to the standards of the Council of Europe and the European Union in the fields of human rights, democracy and the rule of law.

-Five priority areas (or “themes”) of cooperation were identified with the European Union for the PGG.
-Under these five themes there are 15 sub-themes which lead to 50 country-specific and regional actions.
+Five priority areas (or “themes”) of cooperation were identified with the European Union for the PGG phase I. Under these five themes there were15 sub-themes which led to 50 country-specific and regional actions.

 Protection and promotion of human rights